OWASP/Docker-Security/README.md

 # Docker Security

-This is are the OWASP Docker Top 10.
+This is the OWASP Docker Top 10.
 It's a work in progress.

 ## About this document